AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Report_3.md

 Note: the subteam used the file StandardDeviation.py to calculate such average values; this code is detailed in the section Python Code.

 #### Measuring Pipe Dimensions
-The prototype fluidized bed reactor was comprised of a transparent PVC pipe containing a Silica sand bed, modified with components specified in the Fabrication Manual.
+The prototype fluidized bed reactor was comprised of a transparent PVC pipe containing a silica sand bed, modified with components specified in the Fabrication Manual.

 **Set-Up**
 The subteam cut the pipe to be a particular length prior to taking measurements.